 You might also be interested in:

-The Longines Luhmühlen Horse Trials kicks off tomorrow (13—16 June) and if you are looking to follow the big five-star
+The Longines Luhmühlen Horse Trials kicks off today (17—20 June).
+If you are looking to follow the big five-star horse

 The cross-country gets underway at 9.15am (BST).
 Full course pictures of the five-star track will be available on horseandhound.co.uk shortly.